SubhiAboud/PRODIGY_ML_01/README.md

 ## Model Evaluation

 The model was evaluated using the coefficient of determination (R²).
-The current score is: [Insert R² value here].
+The current score is: [0.51].